 Now onto the glow…

 I wish I could take credit for this genius routine, but I learned my skin prep from Makeup By Kelli Anne.
 Ever since I started implementing her routine my skin texture has improved, fine lines have plumped out, and I am never dry.
-She has a great skin prep highlight on her Instagram that you can follow and she also teaches it in the beginning of her Back to Basics makeup course.
+She has a great skin prep highlight on her Instagram that you can follow and she also teaches it in the Skin Prep by Type on her new education platform.

 She teaches: it is all about the layers.